dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-native-part-2/index.md

 }
 ```

-🚀Finally, in your project directory, run `yarn add @react-native-firebase/app` to add the Firebase NPM package.
+🚀Finally, in your project directory, run `npm install @react-native-firebase/app` to add the Firebase NPM package.
 Then run `cd ios` and `pod install` to install its native dependencies.

 Your app is now configured to use Firebase!
 Rebuild your app to make sure it still runs.